 We offer comprehensive consultations for those just diagnosed, with as much support and professional advice as possible, to assist them on their path to recovery.
 Cancer can rob a person of their energy and strength, but it does not have to take away your self-confidence!
-Please call for a free consultation in our private fitting rooms.

 Each prosthesis we create is meticulously and caringly handcrafted to ensure a natural look and feel.
 Each individual design offers beauty, comfort, rich colors and distinctive highlights.
 We also try to create one that best fits you and your lifestyle.